mark081/flask_graphene_mongo/README.md

-## RESTful and GraphQL Sevice with Deployments scripts for AWS Lambda and API Gateway
+## Simple Python service exposing RESTful and GraphQL endpoints
+## With Deployments scripts for AWS Lambda and API Gateway
+##
 ## Using Flask, Graphene and Zappa

 ### To run: